jbuckman/jbuckman.github.io/_posts/2019-09-23-automation-via-reinforcement-learning.md

 But reinforcement learning, especially deep RL, is an exciting research area precisely *because* of its enormous unfulfilled potential.
 Improvements in RL directly translate into an improved ability to automate complex, cognitively-demanding tasks, which is where humanity, collectively, currently spends a lot of effort.
 If we can push reinforcement learning forward far enough, we will be able to take tasks that currently require substantial human effort, and solve them with *no* human effort: just a little bit of data and a lot of computation.

 With this in mind, let’s delve a bit more into what it means to automate a task with reinforcement learning.
 The basic process can be decomposed into two steps: first *reduce the problem to RL* by writing it as an MDP or POMDP, and then *solve for the optimal policy* of the MDP or POMDP[^1].
-The optimal policy then gives a powerful automated solution to the task, capable of solving it with no further human effort or data effort, and only minor compute effort.
-Which is awesome, but of course, these two steps require quite a bit of effort themselves!
+The optimal policy then gives a powerful automated solution to the task, capable of solving it with no further human effort or data collection, and relatively little compute cost.

-I'll describe each of these in some more detail.
+Although this two-part breakdown is straightforward, it seems to me that not many RL researchers currently think about their work through the lens of automation.
+I find it to be a very useful perspective, and it reveals some insights into how we should be doing research.
+First, I'll describe each of these in some more detail.

 ### Reduction to RL